 Earlier research had seemed to show that the chemical breaks down and becomes harmless when exposed to sunlight.

-However, it appears that when the chemicals wind up in rivers and streams, they morph back into 17-Alpha-trenbolone at nightfall, according to new Nature Communications study.
+However, it appears that when the chemicals wind up in rivers and streams, they morph back into 17-alpha-trenbolone at nightfall, according to the new Nature Communications study.

 The full extent of the damage that might be caused by the hormone is unknown.